glhuilli/glhuilli.github.io/_posts/2019-04-14-got-analysis.markdown

 <img src='{{ site.baseurl }}/assets/posts/got-analysis/output_16_0.png' alt='fear vs joy word clouds'>
 </div>

 Based on this, audiences do prefer dialogs with more terms like `war`, `fight` or `afraid` rather than `friend`, `love`, or `mother`.
-Maybe GRRM Martin said it best in his book `A Dance with Dragons`:
+Maybe GRRM Martin said it best in his book [A Dance with Dragons](https://awoiaf.westeros.org/index.php/A_Dance_with_Dragons):

 ```
 "Words are wind, even words like love and peace.
 I put more trust in deeds."
 ```

 With this quote, he explains perfectly the observed effect.
 Words like `love` and `peace` (clearly joy-inducing words) are proven to be empty, not lasting or at risk (at least in the show), while words like `war` or `fight` are actions that will undoubtedly have some real effect and often painful consequences to the characters.
 In summary, you could say that audiences will give higher ratings to episodes where there are more action and less empty words.